Sri Aurobindo Memorial School, Bengaluru: History

 Between 1964 and 1966, the Pearsons took leave without pay from the school to live briefly in the United Kingdom, and in order to ensure the continuity of the School, Espoir Pearson's father, Dr. Santoshananda, was invited to manage the day-to-day running of the School as interim principal.
 It was following this invitation that Dr Santoshananda and his wife, Mrs Sushila Santosh came to Bangalore, which was towards the end of 1964, by which time The New English School was reasonably well established with about 150-200 students.
 Contrary to the SAMS website, neither Dr Santoshananda nor his wife, founded The New School in 1962.
-They were not residing in Bangalore at that time since Dr Santoshananda was in Muzaffarnagar while Mrs Sushila Santosh was living in Pondicherry; indeed, it's almost inconceivable that Mrs Sushila Santosh helped found an English medium school, since she was not fluent in English.
+They were not residing in Bangalore at that time since Dr Santoshananda was in Muzaffarnagar while Mrs Sushila Santosh was living in Pondicherry.
 Upon their return from the UK, Espoir Pearson resumed her duties as school principal, while Nathaniel Pearson assisted in curriculum development and teaching English to students, and his wife's younger sister, Ms Shashi Kanta Sharma assisted with various teaching duties.
 Early teachers at the New School/New English School included Mr. Balakrishnan and Ms Shanta Issac.

 Following the Pearsons' departure to Australia in early 1971, Espoir Pearson's younger brother, Sri Kumar Vasishtha, was appointed principal of the school.
 Sri Kumar managed the school until 1975, following which his younger brother, Raj Vasishtha, was appointed administrator and his younger sister, Aditi Vasishtha, was appointed principal.
 Shortly after these appointments were made, the name of the school was changed again, this time to the 'Sri Aurobindo Memorial School', its present name.
-Mr. Raj Vasishtha passed away on the 5th of December 2022.
+Mr. Raj Vasishtha died on 5 December 2022.